February 10, 2021

-Early detection of equipment failures.
-Prevents shutdowns before they occur with early detection of possible future failures.
+- Early detection of equipment failures.
+Prevent shutdowns before they occur by detecting future failures at an earlier point.

 Getting the Most Out of Predictive Monitoring

-- First, you should understand what you want to improve within your plant.
+- What do you want to improve within your plant?

-The fact that predictive monitoring is such a new phenomenon means that it has a lot of potential to grow and improve.
-As more and more data are captured within plant historians, and an increased number of plants utilize this technology, the more advanced predictive monitoring will become and the more value will be gained.
+Since predictive monitoring is still being adopted and needs to be woven into the workflow, it has a lot of potential to grow and improve.
+As more and more data is captured within plant historians, and an increasing number of plants apply this technology, predictive monitoring will advance to unlock ever more value within process plants.